NathanVoldman/Shitot/readme.md

 8. Think what should be the baseline question - Done
 9. between screens: "Thank you! are you ready for the next one?" - Done
 10. first question (Power.py) to be shown without names. check after pilot to see how hard it was
-11. Write last screen text - Sagiv
+11. Write last screen text - Done
 12. add option to skip questions - Done
 13. add measuring of full time taking the survey - Done
-14. Run the pilot! (by the end of next week)
+14. Run the pilot! (by the end of next week) -Done
 15. Start experiment (by 8.5.22)

-## Questions for next meeting

-- multiple choice vs open answer?
- - dropbox considerations:
-   - guessing - can be filtered quite easily
-   - using heuristics to answer
- - free answer:
-   - ?

-- go over short function names (are they possible)

 ## Questions for Pilot subjects: